The Foundation Programme Department

 - To create a positive and supportive learning environment.

 - To develop students’ English language proficiency to the equivalent of IELTS 5.0 in all skills.

-- In addition to getting IELTS band score 5.0, students are expected to complete their Computing, Physics, Basic and Pure Mathematics modules successfully in order to complete the Foundation Programme and progress to Engineering Foundation Programme.
+- In addition to getting an IELTS overall band score of 5.0 as minimum, students are expected to pass English4, the Research Report Artefact, their Computing, Physics, and Basic and Pure Mathematics modules successfully in order to complete the Foundation Programme (GFP) and progress to Engineering Foundation Year (EFY).

-The General Foundation Programme academic calendar is divided into 3 Terms.
-Each term has approximately 12 teaching weeks.
+The General Foundation Programme academic calendar is divided into 3 terms.
+Each term has 11-12 teaching weeks.
 The modules and the number of study hours per term are listed in the table below:

 ||Number of Hours per week approx.